 3. Does the venue provide you valuable resources to make wedding planning easier for you?

-When searching for California’s wedding venues, you should want to work with a venue that provides resources to make your life easier.
+When searching for California wedding venues, you should want to work with a venue that provides resources to make your life easier.
 Expect them to be a wedding expert and nothing less.

-4. Is the venue completely honest in their communication?
+4. Is the venue completely honest in its communication?

 We know that you want the location to look the same on your wedding day (unless booking in another season) without any unexpected changes.
 For instance, is the venue planning on upgrades, remodeling, or landscape changes before your wedding?
 Make sure you talk about any of this upfront, so you know if a feature will be removed or changed.

 When we talk to our wedding couples and planners, we communicate all limitations as clearly as possible, so you have no surprises down the road.
-Our venue is very accommodating, from food trucks to BYOB and late-night snack options.
+Our venue is very accommodating, from your rehearsal dinner and outdoor weddings to food trucks and BYOB.
 Still, we also don’t allow certain things such as fireworks and sparklers (due to wildfire danger in Northern California, and California law).

 When speaking to venues, make sure they share details about electricity needs, lighting, sound systems, and setup procedures required for events.
 You might want to these questions:

-- Hint: we have two kitchen facilities for your caterer’s ease of access.
-No extra costs from your caterers end because of our lack of facilities.
+Hint: we have two kitchen facilities for your caterer’s ease of access.
+No extra costs.

-5. Is the venue accessible, and does it have transportation options?
+5. Is the venue accessible?
+Does it have transportation options?

 For example, if you wanted to make your grand entrance in a classic car (see below photo), will the classic vehicle be able to make it down the road to the venue without busting an oil pan?